Oskar Bye

 Oskar Wilhelm Bye (3 June 1870 – 30 April 1939) was a Norwegian gymnast who competed in the 1906 Summer Olympics and in the 1908 Summer Olympics.

 At the 1906 Summer Olympics in Athens, he was a member of the Norwegian gymnastics team, which won the gold medal in the team, Swedish system event.
-Two years later he won the silver medal as part of the Norwegian team in the gymnastics team event.
+Two years later, he was part of the Norwegian team that won the Olympic silver medal in the gymnastics team event.